smarras79/smarras79.github.io/_pages/openings.md

 - Be already legally able to work in the US (e.g. visa holders, permanent residents, citizens) or able to obtain a visa by April 2024.
-- Have already passed the GRE test or be able to pass it by April 1st.
+- Have already taken the GRE test or be able to take it by April 1st.
 - Link to github/gitlab account or provable coding experience
 - CV
 - Name and contact of 3 reference letter writers.